NBA : "Finishing my career at the Lakers or Barça would be attractive"

 Hopefully it works and adjusts to the circumstances, although everything will be new, like being locked up in the Disney World compound.
 Sure mental factor and discipline will be key To win this NBA ring & rdquor ;, said Pau.

-Too spoke about the protests against racism that the United States has lived these days.
+Too ruled on anti-racism protests that the United States has lived these days.
 “For there to be a real change in society, there must be disruptive events like those that are taking place.
 As long as they are carried out peacefully, that’s fine with me.
 The situation cannot continue like this, neither in the United States nor in other parts of the planet & rdquor ;.

-Finally, he assured that he will closely follow the resumption of the LaLiga. « We all miss sport and that football returns is good, although you have to be careful with this so-called new normal, because the virus is still there.
+Finally, he assured that he will closely follow the resumption of the LaLiga. « We all miss sport and that football returns is good, although you have to be cautious in this so-called new normal, because the virus is still there.
 I think sport brings confidence to society and it is good that it returns & rdquor ;, he concluded.

 A virtual academy